recurser/jquery-i18n/README.markdown

 ```
 First parameter - singular form, second parameter - plural form and last parameter - number of plural forms.

-An array with the translations should be the
+An array with translations for multiple forms of the above should contain 3 translations

 ```javascript
 $.i18n.setDictionary(